Renewable Energy Storage Requirements Are Impossible

 Some days are better than average, and some are worse.
 It is necessary to consider the cumulative effect of good and bad days, especially the cumulative effect of consecutive good and bad days.

-The graph below shows the amount of electrical energy that would have been in storage in California with an all-renewable energy system.
+The graph below shows the amount of electrical energy that would have been in storage in California with an all-renewable energy system having capacity equal to average demand.
 The units of the vertical axis are watt hours in storage per watt of average demand, compared to the amount in storage on 1 January 2011.

 The “Unweighted” (green) line multiplies the output of all renewable generators by the same factor so that their total average output is equal to average demand.
 It is unlikely that biomass, biofuel, and hydro can grow much.
 Environmentalists want to remove dams, and they complain that fracking for geothermal causes earthquakes.